MEETING, TRAVEL, AND SESSION SCHOLARSHIPS

 New England Archivists offers a number of scholarship opportunities as a benefit to our members to help defray the cost of professional development.

 For individual members we offer the Meeting and Travel Assistance Scholarship and for Student members we offer the Susan J. von Salis Student Meeting and Travel Scholarship.
+The Inclusion and Diversity Committee sponsors a session scholarship to promote themes of diversity and inclusion at the meeting.

 Additionally all individual members who self-identify as un- or underemployed are eligible for the “Bridge-rate” registration.
 This special rate was an initiative of the membership committee on the behest of the membership, voted on January 13, 2012.